 When does the farm open to the public?

-The farm opens March 24, 2018.
+The farm opens at the beginning of April.
 Check out our calendar of events!

 Is Wine Tasting at Bluemont Vineyard included with our membership?

-Bluemont Vineyard offers CSA members a 10% discount on wine purchases.
+Bluemont Vineyard offers CSA members a 10% discount on wine bottle purchases.

 Are all festivals included with our membership?